Chart Color Schemes

 Health performance in Cambridge Park is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-This compares to 53.8% across Greater Sydney and 55.3% nationally.
-The most common medical conditions in the area are asthma and mental health issues, impacting 9.7% and 9.0% of residents respectively.
-Conversely, 64.7% of residents declared themselves completely clear of medical ailments compared to 69.5% across Greater Sydney.
-As of 2016, 16.5% of residents were aged 65 and over (2,703 people), which is higher than the 14.1% in Greater Sydney.
+Meanwhile, 64.7% of residents declare themselves completely clear of medical ailments, compared to 69.5% in Greater Sydney.
+The area has 16.5% of residents aged 65 and over (2,704 people), which is higher than the 14.1% in Greater Sydney.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health